Unresolved Grief Makes Mourning And Moping A Habit

-Unresolved grief is more common that we think.
-And now with the Corona Virus changing life as we know it, the potential for unresolved grief and lasting emotional impact is great.
+Unresolved grief is more common than we think.
+And now since Corona virus changed life as we knew it, the potential for unresolved grief and lasting emotional impact is even greater than before.
 But first, let’s clarify that grief for someone we lost is only one cause of lingering sadness.
 I grieved for my mother for 30 years, searched for her on the street, and sobbed when I saw other mothers and daughters having fun.
 Even shopping for clothes made me tearful because it was something we used to do together.
 My decades long reaction was beyond typical sadness, I had unresolved grief.

 My First Experience In Grieving